-A thumb sprain is an injury to a ligament, which is a soft tissue that connects bones to each other at joints, as opposed to a thumb fracture (break) which is an injury to the bone.
-Many times, thumb sprains will result from sports injuries or falls.
-For example, skiing results in many thumb injuries, as does basketball.
-Or, you may fall and try to catch yourself, bending your thumb in an awkward position.
+A sprained thumb is an injury to a ligament, which is a soft tissue that connects bones to each other at the joints to keep it stable, as opposed to a thumb fracture (break) which is an injury to the bone.
+The ulnar collateral ligament is the most injured ligament in the thumb.
+This particular ligament connects the thumb to the hand on the side closest to your index finger.

+So, is it a sprained thumb, a broken thumb or simply a jammed finger?
 Here are 5 signs that you have sprained your thumb: